51seven/kirby-image-optimizer/README.md

 # Kirby Image Optimizer Plugin
-Kirby CMS Plugin for automatic image compression and scaling.
+Kirby CMS Plugin for automatic image compression and scaling for new or replaced panel uploads.

 # Requirements
 - You need at least Kirby CMS v 2.1.